ben-price13/pathfinderSpellbook/README.md

 1) Run the python script 'run.py' from the command line.
 Currently this option works for Windows systems only.

+2) Alternatively, you can run the flask set up commands directly.

-2) Alternatively, for Windows you can use the following commands in sequence:
+For Windows you can use the following commands in sequence:
 'set FLASK_APP=flaskr'
 'flask run'

 For Linux or Mac, navigate use the commands in sequence:
 'export FLASK_APP=flaskr'
 'flask run'

+Once flask is running, open a web browser and navigate to the port listed on the command line to view the website.

 Further information on running a flask program can be found in the documentation: https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application